 Five Disadvantages of Medicare Advantage

-An attractive feature that insurance companies promote with many MA plans is that you will pay either no or very low premiums.
-However, you will pay copayments and coinsurance for many services.
+An attractive feature that health insurance companies promote with many Advantage plans is that you will pay either no or very low premiums; these are often referred to as a “free Medicare Advantage plan,” even though, in reality, you must continue to pay your Medicare Part B premium in addition to copayments, coinsurance, and deductibles for many services.

 Those services can include: